darribas/darribas.github.com/_includes/academic.md

 ## <a id="SciJo"></a> Scientific journals

+* Arribas-Bel, D.; Sanz Gracia, F. (in press) “The Validity of the Monocentric City Model in a Polycentric Age: US Metropolitan areas in 1990, 2000 and 2010”.
+Accepted for publication in *Urban Geography*.

 * Arribas-Bel, D. (in press) "Accidental, Open and Everywhere: Emerging Data Sources for the Understanding of Cities".
 Accepted for publication in *Applied Geography*.

     * [Published version](http://www.sciencedirect.com/science/article/pii/S0143622813002178)